Glass Animals team up with Bree Runway on 'Space Ghost Coast To Coast' rework

 - READ MORE: In Conversation with Glass Animals: “We feel very lucky to be able to make another record”

-As Mac explained while introducing the collaboration, Glass Animals frontman Dave Bayley experienced a “This is it!” moment when he heard the rising London artist’s voice.
-“This is the voice that can do that timeless R&B thing,” he said.
+As Mac explained while introducing the collaboration, Glass Animals frontman Dave Bayley experienced a “This is it!” moment when he first heard the rising London artist’s voice.
+“This is a voice that can do that timeless R&B thing,” he said.

 “We heard @breerunway a while back, and thought to ourselves ‘you know what, bree + space ghost would be something wouldn’t it?’” the band wrote on Twitter.
 “So we tried to make it happen…and god I’m glad we did.”